The64thGamer/cheeseepedia/content/wiki/cec-eastern-region-news-july-9-1997-volume-1-issue-1.md

 ## History

 The item would appear on eBay on January 14, 2024 sold by its original author.
-They would claim only 75 copies were made.<sup>(1)</sup> It is unknown how many were further sent to stores, and which exact stores received them.
+They would claim only 75 copies were made.{{< cite 1 >}} It is unknown how many were further sent to stores, and which exact stores received them.